stbnrivas/howtos/ruby-installation-and-use-with-rbenv.md

 }

-## rbenv plugin rbenv-gemset is an extension for the rbenv ruby version manager that allows you to use "gemsets", sandboxed collections of gems.
+## rbenv plugin: rbenv-gemset is an extension for the rbenv ruby version manager that allows you to use "gemsets", sandboxed collections of gems.
 This lets you have multiple collections of gems installed in different sandboxes, and specify

 git clone git://github.com/jf/rbenv-gemset.git $HOME/.rbenv/plugins/rbenv-gemset

-## rbenv plugins rehash

-git clone https://github.com/sstephenson/rbenv-gem-rehash.git ~/.rbenv/plugins/rbenv-gem-rehash